 It has made its way into surveillance technology.

-One of the weird offshoots of facial recognition, not being able to see Black people very well is that, ironically and paradoxically, it gets used with greater frequency, on communities of color.
-Communities of color are very much more often subject to over policing, on the assumption that the person “fits the description,” brought in by police, and in many cases, just outright harassed, because they again “fit the description.”
-Facial recognition systems that cannot see darker skin tones are still much more likely to be rendered off of mug shots from databases that include those people who “fit the description,” but matching no specific features of description.
+One of the weird offshoots of facial recognition not being able to see Black people very well is that, ironically and paradoxically, it gets used with greater frequency, on communities of color.
+Communities of color are very much more often subject to over-policing, on the assumption that the person “fits the description,” brought in by police, and, in many cases, just outright harassed, because they again “fit the description.”
+Facial recognition systems that cannot see darker skin tones are still much more likely to be rendered off of mug shots from databases that include those people who “fit the description,” but match no specific features of description.
 What this means, ultimately, is that facial recognition is going to be the least accurate on the population on whom it is used the most often.

-However, many people well the answer to this is inclusion, right?
-We diversify the teams who are doing the training, we diversify the applicant pool, we diversify the training.
+However, many people think, “well the answer to this is inclusion, right?
+We diversify the teams who are doing the training, we diversify the applicant pool, we diversify the training pool.”
 However.
 That doesn’t work for everybody.
-In their 2018 talk “Don’t Include Us, Thank You,” sarah aoun and Nasma Ahmed look at Simone Browne’s Dark Matters, talking about the history of facial recognition and photographic technologies as we recently discussed them.
-And they talked about the idea that, even if we were to make these technologies more accurate for the people who are most likely to be subject to them, it’s not going to make them less often used on communities of color; it will in fact, provide an excuse to use them more often on communities of color.
-Taylor Stone’s talk yesterday about street lights and surveillance made me think a lot about this.
-When I was thinking about the idea of people who do surveillance on communities that they expect to be trouble.
+In their 2018 talk called “Don’t Include Us, Thank You,” sarah aoun and Nasma Ahmed look at Simone Browne’s Dark Matters, talking about the history of facial recognition and photographic technologies as we recently discussed them, and they talk about the idea that, even if we were to make these technologies more accurate for the people who are most likely to be subject to them, it’s not going to make them less often used on communities of color; it will in fact, provide an excuse to use them more often on communities of color.
+Taylor Stone’s talk yesterday about street lights and surveillance made me think a lot about this, when I was thinking about the idea of people who do surveillance on communities that they expect to be trouble.
 This is that exact same kind of problem.

 I’ve got a short primer basically on how to change your Google Search settings, by the way, if anybody wants to take a look at that later.
 You can make it not take your results from your surrounding area, and you can make it remove as much about you as possible.

-A more recent, tragic example, the Tree of Life synagogue shooting in Pittsburgh, just this last year, a white supremacist wandered into the synagogue and murdered a dozen people.
-Days—literally days—after this happened, Facebook’s online ad metrics architecture, which has been given wide berth to create categories for advertising on its own permit, generated a category for the white supremacist conspiracy theory, “white genocide.”
-It said to someone who was talking about Jewish life and the hassles and hazards of Jewish life, an investigator from The Intercept, “Hey, this post that you’re making seems to fit with the ideas of these people who are interested in white genocide, there’s about 180,000 people on Facebook who are interested in ‘white genocide.’
-And if you add that word or that phrase in your post will reach a wider audience.”
+A more recent, tragic example, the Tree of Life synagogue shooting in Pittsburgh, just this last year.
+A white supremacist wandered into the synagogue and murdered a dozen people.
+Days—literally days—after this happened, Facebook’s online ad metric architecture, which has been given wide berth to create categories for advertising on its own remit, generated a category for the white supremacist conspiracy theory, “white genocide.”
+It said to someone who was talking about Jewish life and the hassles and hazards of Jewish life, an investigator from The Intercept, “Hey, this post that you’re making seems to fit with the ideas of these people who are interested in ‘white genocide,’ there’s about 180,000 people on Facebook who are interested in ‘white genocide,’ and if you add that word or that phrase in, your post will reach a wider audience.”